Azure/azure-quickstart-templates/201-front-door-standard-premium-rate-limit/README.md

 ## Sample overview and deployed resources

-This sample template creates a Front Door profile with a rate ilmit.
+This sample template creates a Front Door profile with a rate limit.
 To keep the sample simple, Front Door is configured to direct traffic to an Azure Storage static website configured as an origin, but this could be [any origin supported by Front Door](https://docs.microsoft.com/azure/frontdoor/standard-premium/concept-origin).

 The following resources are deployed as part of the solution: